2019 New England Patriots season: Schedule

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Pittsburgh Steelers

 The Patriots hosted the Pittsburgh Steelers during primetime in their first game of the 2019 season.
 In commemoration of their Super Bowl LIII victory from the previous season, the Patriots unveiled their sixth "World Champions" banner, with former Patriots in attendance like recently retired Rob Gronkowski, as well as Patriots Hall of Famers Drew Bledsoe, Ty Law, Willie McGinest, Super Bowl Champions Rob Ninkovich, and Martellus Bennett, who joined Patriots owner Robert Kraft on the field before the Patriots came out onto the Gillette Stadium turf.
 The team also wore "Super Bowl LIII Champions" patches for the game.
+The Sunday night appearance broke the tradition of the reigning Super Bowl champions hosting the NFL Kickoff Game, which was instead given to the Green Bay Packers and Chicago Bears to commemorate the NFL's oldest rivalry for its 100th anniversary.

 The Steelers won the coin toss and elected to kick.
 The first drives ended in punts for both teams, but on the Patriots' second possession, they managed to race down the field on a seven-play, 82-yard drive that ended with a touchdown pass to Josh Gordon, in which he broke two tackles after the catch.
 After forcing the Steelers to go three-and-out, due in part to a holding call on Alejandro Villanueva, the Patriots marched down the field, only for the drive to stall at the Pittsburgh 7-yard line, and the Patriots were forced to settle for a field goal, now leading 10–0 in the second quarter.
 New England went three-and-out on their following drive but scored on a 25-yard pass to Phillip Dorsett thereafter.
 In the Patriots' last possession of the first half, even with good field position, they failed to capitalize with a touchdown, settling for another field goal.
 Beginning the second half, the Patriots led 20–0.
 This lasted only briefly, as their defense gave up three points on the Steelers' first drive of the third quarter.
 Tom Brady and the offense responded quickly with a 58-yard pass to Dorsett, his second touchdown catch of the game.
 On their subsequent possessions, the Patriots scored field goals.
 Meanwhile, Ben Roethlisberger was intercepted by Devin McCourty.
 In Pittsburgh's final drive, they managed to advance 50 yards down the field, but failed to score with time running out.
 Ultimately, the Patriots defeated the Steelers 33–3, starting 1–0 for the season.